amanda-anderson/Authentication-Project/README.md

 ## Installation

-Download the Github project as a zip file, clone, or select "Open in Github Desktop".
+Download the Github project as a zip file.

-Open the project in Android Studio.
+Unzip the file to any locaiton, and open the project in Android Studio.
 If a VCS error appears, you may ignore this.

 ## Usage